-Late last night, well early this morning, an epic thunderstorm hit Brighton.
-I'd had a go at photographing the lightning a few weeks back but I managed to miss the brunt of the action and just got soaked instead.
+Last July, an epic thunderstorm hit Brighton.
+I'd had a go at photographing the lightning a few weeks before but I managed to miss the brunt of the action and just got soaked instead.
 This time there was no missing it.
 It was active enough as I set up my tripod to make me think I'd missed out again but it carried on raging for another two hours.

-The shots below are 30 seconds long (at f9 and ISO 200 for the techies).
-On a moonlit night a long exposure would leave the sea in a milky calm but lightning acts like a large flash gun, freezing the action so you can clearly see the waves and even the odd daredevil seagull.
+The shots below are 30 seconds long (at f9 and ISO 200 for the techies) which on a moonlit night would leave the sea in a milky calm but the lightning acts like a large flash gun, freezing the action so you can clearly see the waves and even the odd daredevil seagull.

 Depending upon the sort of flash you get - some light up the whole sky above the clouds rather than fork down beneath them - you get different colours.
 In my second shot below, the sea is a rich turquoise.
 I could see it as the lightning struck so I was really pleased it came out on the photo.

 The rains came by the time of the third shot, and they were torrential.
-Fortunately the wind was off shore so the lens stayed relatively dry.
+Fortunately the wind was offshore so the lens stayed relatively dry.
 I'd also grabbed a plastic bag and a rubber band on my way out so I could fashion a makeshift raincoat for my camera.
-It meant I could see what I'd just shot but I could keep shooting for longer.
+It meant I couldn't see what I'd just shot but I could keep shooting for longer.

 Shooting lightning is very hit and miss, I took well over a hundred exposures over two and a half hours to get these three images and I was completely drenched by the time I got home.
 I would do it all again though.
 That was a most exhilarating experience.